ClemSc/BLAST_2_LCA/README.md

 ### Prerequisite.
-BLAST_2_LCA takes as inputs a local blast search result file and NCBI taxonomy information files: nodes.dmp and names.dmp which are packaged in taxdump: https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdump.tar.gz Input files can be provided uncompressed or gzipped.
+BLAST_2_LCA takes as inputs a local blast search result file and NCBI taxonomy information files: nodes.dmp and names.dmp which are packaged in taxdump: https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdump.tar.gz

 Mind that your blast database must be built with taxid references.
 Here are some guidelines to build a suitable Blast search database: